Columbo Goes to the Guillotine sees the cigar smoking sleuth on the case when a magician is murdered by a cutting-edge

 Elliott Blake (Anthony Andrews) is psychic.
 He can read minds and conduct ‘remote viewing’ – and proves it through tests run by the military.
 There’s just one problem.
 It’s all a scam.

 When an old acquaintance, magician Max Dyson (Anthony Zerbe) shows up, Blake worries the game’s up.
 It isn’t long before Dyson winds up dead – killed by his own guillotine while prepping a magic trick.

 With Dyson out of the way, Blake is clear to carve out a new life and new job with the military.
 But he hasn’t figured on Columbo…

 This is a clue that Max Dyson was murdered because the screwdriver Blake puts in the corpse’s hand is the wrong kind.
 It’s a tiny detail but of course Columbo spots it straight away.

 He banks on Blake trying to kill him by putting the machine’s collar on the wrong way round (which he does).
 But Columbo has secretly switched the labels, giving him the evidence he needs to put Blake away.

 Just one more thing…

 Jon Ronson’s 2004 bestselling book The Men Who Stare at Goats documents the US Army’s attempts to harness the paranormal.
 It sounds ludicrous, but at one point was quite the rage.
-Well, almost twenty years earlier, Columbo touched on this exact same topic.
+Well, Columbo got there 20 years earlier.

 This episode covers more than murder.
 It touches on how the military wants to use the paranormal, and how mentalists and magicians dupe people into believing “almost anything”.

 That’s a lot of ground to cover, and explains why this episode is one of the longer ones (around 1h 40) and a bit woolier as a result.

 Blake kills Dyson as revenge for an earlier betrayal, so all Columbo needs to do is show their relationship, then nail Blake with the final evidence (the guillotine collar).

 Instead, recreating – and then revealing – Blake’s psychic party trick is a chance for Columbo to show-off his acting skills.
-This ties in my theory that we never see the real Columbo on-screen: he’s always acting.
+But arguably we never see the real Columbo on screen: he’s always acting.

 Also of note